Matt-Mf/Mio-Sito/content/blog/post_7.md

 So, first finding is this old japanese site built to promote Firefox in Japan together with a cute fox mascot, Foxkeh.
-Latest post date back to 2009.
+Latest post dates back to 2009.
 There are also wallpapers and other digital merchandise from that time.

 ![image](/img/fox.png)